VDI Infrastructure: Citrix vs. VMware

 Hypervisor

-Considering VMware serves as the leading virtualization platform in the market, it's nice that with VMware Horizon View you're allotted free licenses for vSphere.
-With that being said, it's really the only option you have for on premise deployments as other hypervisors are not supported.
+Considering VMware is the leading virtualization platform in the market, it's nice that with VMware Horizon View, you're allotted free licenses for vSphere.
+That being said, it's really the only option for on-premise deployments, as other hypervisors are not supported.

-On a bright note, VMware does have a Horizon Cloud offering which does provide some flexibility by enabling Microsoft Azure, Amazon AWS and IBM Cloud as public cloud vendors.
+On a bright note, VMware does have a Horizon Cloud offering, which provides some flexibility by enabling Microsoft Azure, Amazon AWS, and IBM Cloud as public cloud vendors.

 Brokering Service